 The nickname of Long Beach State baseball team refers to the program's style of play and success against higher profile programs.
 The moniker was first coined for Coach Snow's first team in 1989 which was comprised of nearly all new players.
-Playing without a home field (LBCC, Cerritos JC and Blair Field), and practicing at a local all-dirt Pony Field, that team won its first 18 games and advanced to the 49ers first College World Series appearance.
+Playing without a home field (LBCC, Cerritos JC and Blair Field), and practicing at a local all-dirt Pony Field, that team won its first 18 games and advanced to Long Beach State's first College World Series appearance.
 Then-infield coach Dave Malpass would take his infielders to the all-dirt field for their rigorous workout.
 The infielders would return to the regular practice field after their sessions covered in dirt.
 Thus the name Dirtbags was born.
-The name resurfaced again in 1993 when the 12-12 49ers rallied to win 34 of their next 41 games and finish three outs short of the National Championship game.
+The name resurfaced again in 1993 when the 12-12 Dirtbags rallied to win 34 of their next 41 games and finish three outs short of the National Championship game.
 The Dirtbags were once again a fan favorite at the 1998 College World Series as the country received a lesson in Dirtbag baseball.

 "Being a Dirtbag is more about the attitude

 that you play with.
 You are required to give 110% all of the time."

 "Being a Dirtbag means giving 100 percent

 in everything you do...going all-out on every play, and always putting

 the team before yourself."

 -- Bobby Crosby, Athletics Shortstop

 you play hard all the time.
 I've always considered myself to be